Tech giants’ commitments to their service workers have meant over 14,000 people can make rent, see a doctor, and pay bills during the pandemic.

-In the early days of COVID-19, that organizing led nearly all major Silicon Valley tech corporations to announce they would maintain pay and benefits for their subcontracted workers while campuses are closed.
+In the early days of COVID-19, nearly all major Silicon Valley tech corporations announced they would maintain pay and benefits for their subcontracted workers while campuses are closed.
 This has been a crucial anchor of stability for the Black and Brown communities that have been hardest hit by COVID-19 — 64% of unionized tech service workers are Black or Latinx.

-Yet in the past couple months, a few outliers like Yahoo (now owned by Verizon) and Lyft have chosen to abandon their workers.
-They’ve taken away wages and healthcare from several hundred people in the middle of a pandemic.
+Yet in the past couple months, a few outliers like Yahoo (now owned by Verizon) and Lyft have chosen to abandon their workers, taking away wages and healthcare from several hundred people in the middle of a pandemic.

-If the rest of the tech industry were to follow suit, it would have devastating impacts on thousands of families.
-Our study looks at what the impact would be if Silicon Valley tech giants laid off their thousands of subcontracted blue-collar workers.
-Among the findings:
+This study looks at what the impact would be if Silicon Valley tech giants laid off their thousands of blue-collar workers.
+Among the key findings:

 - The number of unemployed workers in Silicon Valley could increase by more than 10%.